bholmesdev/simple-stack/packages/form/README.md

 ## Sanitizing User Input

-To enhance the security of your application, it's crucial to sanitize user input to prevent Cross-Site Scripting (XSS) attacks.
-This process ensures that any potentially malicious scripts or code entered by users are neutralized before rendering on the webpage.
-Here, we'll guide you through using Zod `validation` in combination with the [sanitize-html](https://www.npmjs.com/package/sanitize-html) library for effective sanitization.
+You may need to sanitize user input with rich text content.
+This is important for any text rendered as HTML to prevent Cross-Site Scripting (XSS) attacks.
+You can use the [sanitize-html](https://www.npmjs.com/package/sanitize-html) library for this:

-### Install the sanitize-html library

-Before implementing sanitization, install the sanitize-html library along with its type definitions for TypeScript:

 ```bash
 npm install --save sanitize-html
 npm install --save-dev @types/sanitize-html
 ```

-### Use sanitize-html with Zod

-Next, incorporate `sanitize-html` into your Zod validation process by using the `transform` method.
-This method allows you to apply custom transformations to the data during the validation process.
+Next, call `sanitize-html` from your text validator [with a Zod `transform()`](https://zod.dev/?id=transform):

 ```diff
 + import sanitizeHtml from "sanitize-html";